Quickstart

 lspci doesn't list a DEEPX entry

-Power off, reseat both ends of the 16-pin FFC cable (latches fully closed),
+Power off, reseat the 16-pin FFC cable at the Pi 5 end (latch fully closed),

 and power back on.
 If the entry still doesn't appear, run